Hydrogen Peroxide and Mold:

 Remember to store the spray bottle in a dark place since light diminishes hydrogen peroxide’s effectiveness.

-Maid Brigade House Cleaning Services cares about our environment and the health of you and your family.
-For more information on healthy green living and green cleaning, please log on to greencleancertified.com and maidbrigade.com.
+Maid Brigade House Cleaning Services cares about you and your family.
+Share your natural green cleaning ideas with us!
+For more information on green living, please go to greencleancertified.com or maidbrigade.com.